geoscixyz/gpg/content/DC_resistivity/DC_instruments.rst

 	:align: center
 	:scale: 100 %

 	Sorting wire and equipment to begin a resistivity / IP survey for a mineral exploration target.
-The survey lines will be up to 2 kilometres long.
+The survey lines will be up to 2 kilometers long.
 Transmitter wire is on a back portable reel, and wiring for reading potentials is bundled around cans for generator fuel and water for the crew of 4 field operators.

 .. figure:: ./images/dc-equip2.jpg